 For some settings, I don’t have a recommendation related to security or privacy, so I don’t describe them in this guide.
 For those, feel free to keep the default, or choose based on your preferences.

 This guide was last updated for Chrome 78 on a MacBook Pro.
-The settings and steps may differ based on OS and device.
+The settings and steps may differ based on the OS and device.

 In Chrome, click the More icon (3 vertical dots), then click Settings.
 The settings screen will appear, with several sections of settings.
 At the bottom of the Settings screen, you can click Advanced to see more settings.
 You’ll also see a menu in the top left of the screen for quick navigation to the sections.
 We’ll go through the settings in the order they appear.